 Columbia Journalism Review writes about the failure of 60 Minutes‘ Scott Pelley to provide a balanced report about Donziger’s lawsuit (Hamilton, 2010).

 Remember during and after the horrible, frightening Deepwater Horizon accident — the BP Gulf oil spill — in 2010?
-The loss of 11 American rig workers’ lives, the incredible achievement of actually stopping the flow of oil, the environmental damage, the shutdown of offshore oil and gas production that cost America untold tax revenues that might have helped to fund our budget?
+The loss of 11 American rig workers’ lives, the incredible achievement of actually stopping the flow of oil, the environmental damage, the shutdown of offshore oil and gas production that cost America untold tax revenues that might have helped to fund our budget, to help people who need it?
 Guess who benefited?

 Well, filmmakers and lawyers of course.
 Deepwater Horizon (Berg, 2016) did very well at the box office.
 Among the losses BP suffered (beyond the loss of revenue from spilling millions of barrels of oil) was the cost related to environment and local businesses.
 When BP set up a fund to compensate business owners for losses related to the accident, they might have known there would be corruption involved in the payout.
 This is but one small example (Barrett, 2013):